-The Language, Interaction and Computation Laboratory (CLIC) is an interdisciplinary group of researchers interested in studying verbal and non-verbal communication.
-Research in the laboratory uses both computational and cognitive methods.
-At present the laboratory is focused on the following areas of research:
+The Language, Interaction and Computation Laboratory (CLIC) is an interdisciplinary group of researchers interested in studying verbal communication.
+Our current research spans three areas:

 - Theoretical linguistics and its relation to human cognition (the LiCo group) - we study the role of language in various cognitive abilities, developing theoretical and computational models of the structure of human language, of how it is learned and represented in the brain, and which of its properties may be due to biological constraints.
 We address these questions using interdisciplinary methods and tools that include corpora research, models with neural networks and neuroimaging techniques;

 - Computational models of multimodality (the LaVi group) - we aim at understanding multimodal communication, in which intelligent agents can converse using information received through text, images or sounds.
 Our research tries to understand the role of these different modalities in learning certain reasoning skills.
 Both the linguistic / cognitive aspects and the possible technological applications of this type of model are considered;